PhillHenry/IcebergPlayground/hugo/content/index.md

 These are BDD (Behaviour Driven Design) tests that both test the code and generate human readable documentation.
-The code for these tests can be found in [GitHub](https://github.com/PhillHenry/IcebergPlayground)
+This was run against Spark version 3.5 and Iceberg version 1.6.1 The code for these tests can be found in [GitHub](https://github.com/PhillHenry/IcebergPlayground)